Characterisation of the first wafer-scale prototype for the ALICE ITS3 upgrade: the monolithic stitched sensor (MOSS): Introduction

 To meet these constraints, the ALICE Collaboration has adopted the \SI{65}{\nm} CMOS imaging technology developed by Tower Partners Semiconductor Co.~\cite{tower}.
 This technology was validated for ALICE applications and beyond with a set of test structures~\cite{apts_paper,dpts_paper,dpts_2, apts_opamp_paper}.
 The \SI{300}{\mm} wafer size and the stitching technique~\cite{tower-stitching, Leitao_MOSS} allow the fabrication of sensors substantially larger than the typical reticle size (about \qtyproduct{3x2}{\centi\meter}), with sensor dimensions reaching \qtyproduct{10x27}{\centi\meter}.
 Thinning to \SI{50}{\micro\meter} thickness allows these wafer-scale sensors to be bent and form a self-supporting, truly cylindrical structure.
 Dedicated studies have demonstrated that MAPS maintain their performance after bending~\cite{bent_1,bent_2}.
 Due to a relatively low power consumption of about \SI{40}{\mW\per\cm^2}, air cooling becomes feasible, thereby minimising the need for complex cooling and mechanical support structures.

-The ALICE ITS3 detector will consist of two truly cylindrical half-barrels, each with three sensor layers with a length of \SI{26.6}{\cm} at radii of \SIlist{19.0; 25.2; 31.5}{\milli\meter}~\cite{ITS3_TDR}.
-Each half-barrel layer will be made of a single silicon sensor, physically bent into a half-cylindrical shape and held in position by ultra-light carbon foam structures.
-Electrical interconnection is achieved by wire-bonding only at the half-cylinder bases.
+The ALICE ITS3 detector will consist of two truly cylindrical half-barrels.
+Each half-barrel consists of three sensor layers with a length of \SI{26.6}{\cm} at radii of \SIlist{19.0; 25.2; 31.5}{\milli\meter}~\cite{ITS3_TDR}.
+Each layer of a half-barrel is formed from a single silicon sensor, built as an array of repeated smaller layout components described in the next chapter.
+The sensor is physically bent into a half-cylindrical shape and supported by ultra-light carbon foam structures.
+Electrical interconnection is provided solely through wire-bonding at the ends of the half-cylinder.
 The production of such large-area pixel sensors is a novel development in the field of high-energy physics experiments, and the prototype sensor discussed in this article aims to assess the feasibility and performance characteristics of this technology and concept.

 The MOnolithic Stitched Sensor (MOSS) was fabricated in 2023 as part of the Engineering Run~1 (ER1).
 MOSS measures \qtyproduct{1.4x25.9}{\cm} and served as a demonstrator for the stitching process and the performance of the pixel matrix under ITS3 operating conditions.
-The development goals of the MOSS design included: (a) gaining experience with the stitching technique to design large sensors that meet the integration requirements of ITS3; (b) studying topologies for distributing power and signals using metal interconnects that span wafer-scale distances; (c) investigating yield and constraints related to Design for Manufacturability (DfM) rules; (d) evaluating the performance of large-area pixel arrays; and (e) analysing noise, power consumption, leakage, and variability in electrical characteristics across very large chips.
-A comprehensive characterisation campaign was carried out on the MOSS chip to gain knowledge and to assess its compliance with ITS3 requirements~\cite{ITS3_TDR}.
-The MOSS chip and the findings from this campaign are presented and discussed in this article.
+The development goals of the MOSS design included: (a) gaining experience with the stitching technique to design large sensors that meet the integration requirements of ITS3; (b) studying topologies for distributing power and signals using metal interconnects that span wafer-scale distances; (c) investigating yield and constraints related to Design for Manufacturability (DfM) rules; (d) evaluating the performance of large-area pixel arrays; and (e) analysing noise, power consumption, leakage, and variability in electrical characteristics across very large sensors.
+A comprehensive characterisation campaign was carried out on the MOSS sensor to gain knowledge and to assess its compliance with ITS3 requirements~\cite{ITS3_TDR}.
+The MOSS sensor and the findings from this campaign are presented and discussed in this article.